 For more information, contact the faculty adviser from your home campus.

-Five College Film Studies Majors, please view the Film Council's list of films to know.
+Five College Film and Media Studies Majors, please view the Film Council's list of films to know.